top of page

 What Do We Mean by Dizziness and Vertigo?

-When Does Dizziness Occur?
+When Does Dizziness and Vertigo Occur?

-Dizziness, vertigo, or a sense of disequilibrium can occur when one or more parts of this balance system are not functioning properly.
-This is referred to as a vestibular disorder.
+Dizziness or a sense of disequilibrium can occur when one or more parts of this balance system are not functioning properly.

 Vestibular disorders are broadly divided into peripheral and central causes.